Initial events of the Rwandan genocide: Composition of the interim government

-The new government was created after the assassination of the Prime Minister, Madame Uwilingiyimana.
+The new government was created after Uwilingiyimana's assassination.
 Its prime minister was the first to be condemned by the International Criminal Tribunal for Rwanda: Jean Kambanda, who pleaded guilty.
 Read sub-chapters 14.4 to 14.8 of the United Nations report.
 This government was characterized as controlling the genocide.
 The ICTR has sentenced or is in the process of sentencing the majority of its members.
 It seems that there was a fight for influence between Colonel Bagosora, who controlled the presidential guard, and the chief of staff of the FAR who wished to create a civil government.
 This government was thus the result of a trade-off of circumstances and Bagosora, who renounced a military government, "set up” (according to the terms of the agreement with the UN) a civil government formed of adept members of the Hutu Power, motivated by the extermination of the Tutsi.